elastisys/compliantkubernetes/docs/operator-manual/capacity-management.md

 Compliant Kubernetes environments are set up to withstand either:

-- a single Node failure (Node resilient); or
+- a single Node failure per Node Group (Node resilient); or
 - a single Zone failure (Zone resilient).

+Node resilient environments are set up with enough resources allocated to withstand a single Node failure on a per Node Group basis (e.g., control-plane, worker).
+In other words, the environment should be able to withstand a control-plane Node and worker Node failing simultaneously.

-Zone resilient environments are set up over three Zones, two active and one arbiter.
-The arbiter only runs some control-plane components (e.g., Kubernetes Data Plane, Ceph Mon), whereas the active Zones run both control-plane and data-plane components (e.g., Ceph OSD, Kubernetes data plane Nodes).
+Zone resilient environments are set up over three Zones.
+All components that have HA capabilities will be spread across all three Zones, such that the environment can withstand a complete Zone failure (e.g., Kubernetes Control Plane, Ceph Mon, Opensearch etc.).

 ## Upscaling

+Compliant Kubernetes uses a combination of alerts for both individual Nodes as well as Node Groups, which are also monitored and visualized in a Grafana dashboard.

 ### When?

+Compliant Kubernetes triggers a P1 alert when:

+- The average CPU usage for a Node or Node Group, over one hour, is above 95%.
+- The average memory usage for a Node or Node Group, over one hour, is above 85%.

+* **Why a P1 alert?** P1 alerts are events that need immediate attention, which makes them suitable for scenarios with a higher usage threshold over a shorter timespan.
+If the alert is triggered for a single Node, the administrator can attempt to redistribute the workload more evenly across the Node Group.
+If the alert is triggered for a Node Group, that Node Group needs to be scaled up.

-Compliant Kubernetes triggers a P2 alert when any capacity dimension is predicted to exceed 66% (for Node resilient) or 50% (for Zone resilient) within 3 days.
+Compliant Kubernetes triggers a P2 alert when:

-That was very information dense, so let's break it down.
+- The average CPU or memory usage for a Node Group, over 24 hours, is above 75%.

 * **Why a P2 alert?** P2 alerts are events that need to be dealt with within a business day.
-Capacity can be easily predicted and added in advance.
+This makes them suitable for scenarios with a lower usage threshold over a longer timespan, giving administrators enough time to take action.
 Excess capacity is cheaper than frustrated administrators.
 There is no need to disturb anyone's sleep.

-* **What capacity dimensions?**
+### Metrics

+* **Why memory and CPU usage?**
+  * These are the resource metrics that are directly tied to the Nodes, and represent how much of the resource is actually used and how much is available.
+If usage gets close to 100% of capacity, it will start impacting applications.
+  * That isn't to say that these are the only capacity metrics to take into account.
+Other metrics are useful too, but are often not cause for an immediate scale-up and instead require further investigation.
+These other metrics include:
     * CPU:
         * sum of (Kubernetes) CPU requests to CPU allocatable;
-        * sum of CPU used to CPU allocatable;
-        * load average: since this is not a percentage, scale up when above 3;
+        * load average;
     * Memory:
         * sum of (Kubernetes) memory request to memory allocatable;
-        * sum of memory [non-available](https://superuser.com/questions/980820/what-is-the-difference-between-memfree-and-memavailable-in-proc-meminfo) to memory total;
     * Storage:
         * host disk used to size;
         * PersistentVolumeClaim used to size;
         * Rook/Ceph OSD used to size;
-* **Why 66% or 50%?** Most Node-resilient Kubernetes clusters will feature 3 Nodes (see discussion below about too many Nodes).
-Hence, 1 extra Node means 66% capacity.
-Zone-resilient environments need 50% extra capacity, so that each active Zone can take over the load of the other active Zone.
-* **Why within 3 days?** This should ensure sufficient time to act on the capacity shortage, without ruining anyone's weekend.

 !!!note
     Compliant Kubernetes can be configured to [require resource requests](../user-guide/safeguards/enforce-resources.md) for all Pods.